StuyCSDojo/dojo-docs/docs/source/getting_started/flask_introduction.rst

    # Note: 'app' is the name used by convention, but may differ
    app = Flask(__name__)

-   # The route decorator is used to tell Flask what URL should run the function
+   # The route decorator is used to tell Flask which URL should run the function
-   # The '/' denotes root and is the page that is loaded by default (aka the home page)
+   # '/' denotes root and is the page that is loaded by default (aka the home page)
    @app.route('/')
    def home():                  # Standard function definition, name need not match the route
        return 'Hello World!'    # Return text that would be rendered in the browser

    # If the program is ran directly instead of imported...
    if __name__ == '__main__':

-       # Turn on debugging, enabling more specific error messages and restart the Flask
+       # Turn on debugging, enable more specific error messages, and restart the Flask app
-       # app upon code changes
+       # upon code changes
        app.debug = True

        # Run the app